When it comes to gaming, Windows OS by Microsoft is the most popular option out there.

 1. Upgrade Graphics Drivers

-Although you should update all the drivers of your PC, having latest graphics is most important of them all.
+Although you should update all the drivers of your PC, having latest graphics drivers is most important of them all.

 Then you just have to specify just graphics card version and download those specific derivers that will come as a .zip file.